snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

 ### Compile-time memory safety

-When you use `coro/safe` constructs, you end up telling the compiler -- through the type system -- a fairly precise lifetime contract for the objects you are referencing (details in `SafeAlias.h` and `Captures.h`).
+When you use `coro/safe` constructs, you end up telling the compiler -- through the type system -- a specific lifetime contract for the objects you are referencing (details in `SafeAlias.h` and `Captures.h`).
 As a result, many common lifetime bugs become compiler errors.
 Briefly, when you intact with "safe" tasks like `async_closure` and friends: